-Joshua Adam Engel, Mary Martin and Anne Tamashasky have served as assistant prosecutors and criminal defense attorneys.
-They have handled handled challenging and high profile criminal and civil cases in state and federal court.
+Joshua Adam Engel, Mary Martin, and Anne Tamashasky have served as assistant prosecutors and criminal defense attorneys.
+They have handled challenging and high profile criminal and civil cases in state and federal court.

 When you retain Engel & Martin, LLC, you can always expect:

 Partnership: Engel & Martin, LLC continuously works with clients throughout all steps of the legal process.
 Clients are informed of their legal options and the benefits and drawbacks of pursuing different strategies.